 Product

 The product to be developed is a time tracking tool that allows users to define various tasks and time the execution time of each one.
 The product also offers an historic of the tasks performed.
-The final product will consist not only of a console application but also an Android application with limited functionalities.
+The final product will consist not only of a desktop application but also an Android application with limited functionalities.
 The various functionalities will be distributed by two releases.

 Processes